diem/whackadep/README.md

 GITHUB_TOKEN=<PAT> make
 ```

-where PAT is a personnal access token for Github ([see steps here on how to create one](https://github.com/mimoo/cargo-dephell#usage))
+where PAT is an optional personnal access token for Github ([see steps here on how to create one](https://github.com/mimoo/cargo-dephell#usage)).
+If you do not specify the PAT then some features won't work (for example, changelogs).

 This will re-build everything all the time, if you know there hasn't been any changes lately you can simply run: